kartik-v/yii2-app-practical-a/README.md

 3. The template has isolated cookie settings for backend and frontend so that you can seamlessly access frontend and backend from same client.
    The config files includes special `identity` and `csrf` cookie parameter settings for backend.
 Edit it according to your needs if necessary.

+Detailed documentation on yii2-app-advanced concepts and usage can be referred at [docs/guide/README.md](docs/guide/README.md).

 DIRECTORY STRUCTURE
 -------------------
 ```